tubearchivist/browser-extension/README.md

 - **API key**: You can find your API key on the settings page of your Tube Archivist instance.

 A green checkmark will appear next to the *Save* button if your connection is working.

-## All great things start small
-This extension allows you to do the following:
-- Add your Tube Archivist connection details in the addon popup
-- Add a download button to the popup for YouTube links
-- Add a subscribe button to subscribe to channels and playlists

 ## Test this extension
 Use the correct manifest file for your browser.
 Either rename the browser specific file to `manifest.json` before loading the addon or symlink it to the correct location, e.g. `ln -s manifest-firefox.json manifest.json`.